• About TTT

 • Cattle drives had specific names – McCoy Trail, the Great Texas Trail, the Cattle Trail, the Eastern Trail, the Kansas Trail, and the Chisholm Trail.

 • There were several reasons the Chisholm Trail ended in Abilene, KS.
 But the main reason is the railroad.
 In 1871, when railroads came to town, the cattle drive to Abilene ended.
-The railroad became how cattle were taken to Kansas from then on.
+From then on, the railroad became how cattle were taken to Kansas.

 Bonus for Fort Worth: A herd of cattle comes through the Fort Worth Stockyard every day at 11 am and 4 pm as a resemblance to the 1800s cattle drive.